Go to

 It started slowly, maybe a year in.
 Toothpaste came into it, just like the old marriage seminar trope…squeezing the tube in different places…spots on the mirror.
 What is it with love and toothpaste?
 Then, we'd get tired at different times and wonder why the other was not cheery and lovey-dovey.
 We'd prefer different shows, and "as you wish" became "…as you wish" on its way to "didn't we watch yours last time?"
 We came to step on each other's toes more and more, just the way car tires can only make a road rut deeper.

 We tried going around the rut.
 We continued leaving sweet notes for each other, walking the town together, cuddling and caressing.
 This is love, right?
-Even so, it was a steady drift downward, and eventually Rakuten Kobo sells audiobooks and e-books in partnership with Walmart Advertisement --------------------------------------------------------------------------------
+Even so, it was a steady drift downward, and eventually Gifts and prints with our images Coffee mugs, t-shirts, phone cases, wall prints, and much more with our images.
+Shop at: Advertisement --------------------------------------------------------------------------------

-<strong><em>Rakuten Kobo</em></strong> sells audiobooks and e-books in partnership with Walmart we came to question each other.
+G: Randy is a photographer and digital artist, in addition to the stories and articles you find here on Life Love Illusion.
+Regular Coffee Mug Buy LLI Merchandise we came to question each other.
 She arrived home one day, later than expected.
 "Where were you?"
 I immediately pressed.
 "You could have let me know."

 "Playing Big Brother again, are we?"